 - painting and coloristics

 - user research

 - branding and marketing etc.

 Covering diverse aspects of a website functionality and appearance, some designers work in teams every member of which specializes in a particular sphere while the others can work out different of the mentioned aspects individually.
-Anyway, in vast majority of cases web design is the sphere of digital products which have to be functional and user-centered.
+Anyway, in the vast majority of cases, web design is the sphere of digital products which have to be functional and user-centered.
 As famous American designer Charles Eames said “Design is a plan for arranging elements in such a way as best to accomplish a particular purpose” and his words totally reflect the idea of modern web design.

 The authors of the book “Research-Based Web Design & Usability Guidelines” mention: “To ensure the best possible outcome, designers should consider a full range of user-interface issues, and work to create a Web site that enables the best possible human performance.”
 Working over a website, designers have to concentrate on such aspects as:

 — usability (the website is convenient, clear, logical and easy to use)

 — utility (the website provides useful content and solves users’ problems)

 — accessibility (the website is convenient for different categories of users)